samuelbalogh/movies-app/README.md

 Fantastic movies app.

-Importer / backend / frontend in one repo.
+Data importer, backend and frontend in a single repo.

 Large JSON files loaded into memory.